Niweera/react-with-jwt-auth/README.md

-# react-with-pp-auth
-Template for ReactJS front-end for a API with PassportJS authentication
+# ReactJS app with JWT authentication.